jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.023.png)

 Therefore, it can also be *class* referenced by a call.
-In that case its privates and publics had better be there more permanently, or the *call* to it can not instantiate private contents at all.
+In that case its private and public contents had better be there more permanently, or the *call* to it can not instantiate private contents at all.

 Creating its private contents, might not create a recursive creation or anything: the inactive call’s own private calls do not create *their* private contents, so there is no recursion there.